During your Medical School interview

-He was seen and assessed by junior Doctor Hadiza Bawa-Garba, a paediatric registrar in year six of her speciality training (ST6).
-Generally, being an ST6 junior Doctor means they were one or two years from sitting their final examinations to reach the level of a consultant.
+He was seen and assessed by Junior Doctor Hadiza Bawa-Garba, a paediatric registrar in year six of her speciality training (ST6).
+Generally, being an ST6 junior Doctor means being one or two years from sitting the final examinations to reach the level of a consultant.

 Dr Bawa-Garba was taken to High Court and on 4th November 2015 was found guilty of manslaughter on the grounds of gross negligence.

 Timeline Of Events

-To thoroughly understand the Bawa-Garba case, it’s helpful to be aware of the mistakes Dr Bawa-Garba was ruled guilty of by Court.
+To thoroughly understand the Bawa-Garba case, it’s helpful to be aware of the mistakes that occurred.
+These were: